Circle (2015 film): Plot

 The captives experiment with voting, find they cannot vote for themselves, and attempt to give one vote to every person in the circle.
 One man gives a second vote for a pregnant woman, so Eric votes for him; this causes a tie and the man is killed in a run-off vote.
 After several take their own lives by leaving formation to buy the others time, an atheist antagonizes the theists who praised the volunteers' faith.
 The atheist is briefly saved, but when he mocks the girl beside him for having her boss pay for her breast enlargement, he is killed.
 A homophobic lawyer targets a lesbian, and he is killed as a result.
 The group realizes that one of the final two people left must not vote (and be killed) to render a winner.

 The group creates a schism.
-One bloc (led by Eric, a Marine, and the cancer survivor) believes that everyone should sacrifice themselves to save a pregnant woman and a little girl, while the other bloc (led by a bearded man and a rich man) wants to eliminate them immediately as a threat to their survival, as they believe everyone is equal and no special privileges should be afforded.
-The husband and wife team initially vote with the bearded man's bloc but the husband is forced to vote with Eric's bloc when they threaten to eliminate his wife.
-Under interrogation, the couple admit that they concocted the relationship to curry favor, resulting in the "husband's" elimination.
+One bloc (led by Eric, a Marine, a one-armed man) believes that everyone should sacrifice themselves to save a pregnant woman and a little girl, while the other bloc (led by a bearded man and a banker) wants to eliminate them immediately as a threat to their survival, as they believe everyone is equal and no special privileges should be afforded.
+After eliminating a Spanish translator, a Hispanic immigrant and the little girl tie, resulting in him sacrificing his own life.
+The husband is forced to vote with Eric's bloc when they threaten to eliminate his wife, but, under interrogation, the couple admit that they concocted the relationship to curry favor, resulting in the "husband's" elimination.

-Eric's faction incurs heavy losses but eliminates the other faction, leaving only Eric, the pregnant woman, the girl, and a silent man who has never voted.
+Eric's faction incurs heavy losses after a six-way tie but eliminates the other faction, leaving only Eric, the pregnant woman, the girl, and a silent man who has never voted.
 Eric theorizes that aliens have used the process to learn about humanity's values.
-After the silent man is eliminated, Eric manipulates the girl to simultaneously sacrifice themselves.
-As the girl dies, Eric instead votes to kill the pregnant woman, leaving him and the woman's unborn child.
-Eric votes to kill the child, becoming lone survivor.
-He awakes in Los Angeles where he joins a group of people, primarily children and pregnant women, watching a fleet of alien craft float over the city.
+After the silent man is eliminated, Eric and the girl agree to simultaneously sacrifice themselves.
+As the girl dies by suicide, Eric instead casts a last-second vote to kill the pregnant woman, only to realize that the pregnant woman's unborn child counts as a person.
+Eric votes to kill the child and then wakes up in Los Angeles where he joins a group of people, composed primarily of children and pregnant women, watching a fleet of alien crafts float over Los Angeles.